MTV (Italian TV channel): Sister channels

 MTV has six sister channels: MTV Hits, MTV Music, MTV Classic, MTV Rocks, MTV Dance and MTV Live HD.

 In the summer of 2003, MTV Italy launched two satellite channels: MTV Hits, mainly dedicated to showing chart hits and classic clips from the MTV archives and MTV Brand New, devoted to showing all the best cutting-edge, indie, electronic, metal, experimental music out there.
 In 2006, a fourth channel was launched: Flux, creating a whole new concept of television consisting of showing eclectic / alternative music videos 24/7 along with some artistic footages sent in by the viewers through the channel's website and other bits taken from the MTV2 US programming.

 On 30 November, the Italian version of Flux, was rebranded into QOOB and on April an international website was launched.
 QOOB showed no commercials and was distributed through DVB-T in Italy.

 In 2007, MTV Italy launched MTV Gold (hosting music from the '70s, '80s and '90s), MTV Pulse (for commercial music) and VH1 (a local version broadcast from London).

 MTV+ was launched in Italy in May 2010 which broadcast a selection of music and content largely from MTV US.
-It was replaced on 1 March 2011 as MTV Music, showing only music programming.
+It was rebranded on 1 March 2011 as MTV Music, showing only music programming.
 The channel is exclusive to the digital terrestrial television network available in the majority of Italian homes.

 On 10 January 2011, MTV Networks Italia replaced MTV Pulse and MTV Brand New with the pan-European versions of MTV Dance and MTV Rocks.
 MTV Gold was also rebranded as MTV Classic.